|

 body fell back but did not touch the ground.
 Instinct should have

-taken over, but Bri had all of this memorized, as if it was
+taken over, but Bri had this whole sequence memorized, as if it was

 yesterday.